pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 {{< /chooser >}}

 An easier way to access deeply nested properties is by using _lifting_.
 Lifting allows you to access properties and elements directly from the {{< pulumi-output >}} itself without needing {{< pulumi-apply >}}.
-If we return to the above example, we can now simplify it as shown below:
+Returning to the example above, your code can now be simplified as shown below:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}